Creative & Content Strategist. Storyteller. Filmmaker. Thought Leader.

 Moon is a master of human emotions in storytelling.

-Moon has spent a lifetime turning around brands and networks in the diversity-rich emerging markets by creating universal emotions in branded content.
+Moon has spent a lifetime transforming brands and networks in the diversity-rich markets by creating universal emotions in content and campaigns.
 Her career spanned from India to Hong Kong to Singapore to London and finally to the US.
-She has been a Creative Director at DDB, Content Head at Turner (Cartoon Network), Head of Brand and Communications at Save The Children, Brand Manager (Imperial Leather) at PZ Cussons, Creative and Content Head at Zee Entertainment Networks, 9x Media and Qyuki Digital Media.
+She has been a Creative Director at DDB, Content Head at Turner (Cartoon Network), Head of Brand and Communications at Save The Children, Senior Creative Officer at PZ Cussons, Creative and Content Head at Zee Entertainment Networks, 9x Media and Qyuki Digital Media.
 Moon has worked with Academy Award winning composer of Slumdog Millionaire, A R Rahman and Academy Award nominated director of Elizabeth I,II (Cate Blanchett), Shekhar Kapur and legendary filmmaker Rituparno Ghosh to create original content for TV and social media.
 Her degrees in Comparative Literature, Economics and Mass Communications

 inform her work.
-Moon is a brand communication strategist, filmmaker and thought-leader.
+Moon is a creative and content strategist, filmmaker and thought-leader.

 Moon translates brand messages into resonating human stories on microfilms.